JuliaArbTypes/ArbFloats.jl/README.md

 Many have helped me.
 Some with their prior acts of good will.
 Others by explaining subtleties, sharing exemplary Julian ways,
 suggesting improvements, providing fixes, or doing testing.
-The list of names outgrew this space, see Notes for more.
+The list of names outgrew this space, see [this](https://github.com/JuliaArbTypes/ArbFloats.jl/blob/master/notes/help_along_the_way.md) for more.

 Please alert me to any issues, miscues or inartful expressions.